 Query Engine

 The User Queries table will display the list of currently running or queued queries executed by users of Edgeset with the following details:

-• Creation date: The date and time in which the query was submitted formatted in local timezone.
+• Submitted: The date and time in which the query was submitted (displayed in your local timezone)

 The System Queries table displays the list of currently running or queued queries executed by the Edgeset user interface (such as for displaying the data catalog).
 System queries are special in that they don’t count towards the concurrent query limit and are executed as soon as possible.